ClecioJung/Promessa/README.md

 ## Overview

-A simple implementation of Promises.
+A simple implementation of Promises in JavaScript.
 It posseses the following characteristics:
 - It is conformant to the [Promises/A+](https://promisesaplus.com/) specification;
 - Promessa means promise in portuguese;
+- Promessa instances have `.then()`, `.catch()`, and `.finally()` methods that can be used to register callbacks to be called when the promise resolves, rejects or both;
+- Promessa has static methods `.resolve()` and `.reject()` that allows to create already resolved and already rejected promises;
+- The Promessa has some static methods that can be used to deal with promises arrays, such as `.race()`, `.all()`, `.any()`, `.allSettled()`, `.forEach()` and `.forAwait()`;
-- This library also supplies an `async` function for asynchronous flow control using generators;
+- The Promessa also supplies a static method `.async()` for asynchronous flow control using generators;
+- If a Promessa is resolved with a thenable, it will be resolved first and its fulfilled value will be assigned to the original promise fulfilled value (this is not required by the Promises/A+ specification);
+- This library also print warnings with the stack trace to the console in case of unhandled promise rejections;
+- This library does not detect infinite promise chains;

 ## Usage

-### Promessa

 The library exports the constructor function `Promessa`, which accepts an `executor` function as argument.
 This function receives two function arguments: `resolve`, which should be called when you wish to resolve the promise, and `reject` that rejects the promise when called.
 Example: